Peru Congress repeals measure fought by small-scale gold miners

 "If this law is not repealed, we will go on strike and protest indefinitely," Maximo Becker, president of the National Confederation of Small Miners and Artisanal Miners of Peru , told Reuters this week at a protest.

-The leader said that his union groups some 500,000 small-scale miners in the country, while about 85,000 are registered for the formalization program.
+The leader said that his union groups some 500,000 small-scale miners in the country, while about 85,000 are registered for the formalization program, known as REINFO.

+"REINFO has failed," said Gobitz, arguing the program helped many small miners to formalize but also allowed illegal miners to invade formal concessions.

+Gobitz is also chief executive of Antamina mining, Peru's second-largest copper producer controlled by Glencore , BHP, Teck and Japan's Mitsubishi .